chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/gas-solid-spouted-cylinder-bed/gas-solid-spouted-cylinder-bed.rst

 DEM Parameter File
 -------------------

-Here, we will focus only on the parts that have been modified.
-It is strongly recommended to visit `DEM parameters <../../../parameters/dem/dem.html>`_ for a detailed description on the concepts and physical meanings of the DEM parameters.
+Here, we will focus only on the parts that have been modified compared to  `Gas-Solid Spouted Bed <../gas-solid-spouted-bed/gas-solid-spouted-bed.html>`_.
+It is also strongly recommended to visit `DEM parameters <../../../parameters/dem/dem.html>`_ for a detailed description on the concepts and physical meanings of the DEM parameters.

 Mesh
 ~~~~~